MKrysz/USB_RemoteControl/README.md

 ## Android App

-Android App was made using [MIT App Inventor](https://appinventor.mit.edu/), and in design it tries to imitate classical remote control with some additional functions like send text.
+Android App was made using [MIT App Inventor](https://appinventor.mit.edu/), and in design it tries to imitate classical remote control with some additional functions like send text or change current tan in a browser.
 Current version heavily supports controlling YTMusic web player.

 ![App Screenshot](USB_RemoteControl_readme/AppScreenshot.png)